Silo (series): Film and television

 Since its initial publication, attempts have been made to adapt the Wool series into a film or television series.
 Film rights for the story were sold in May 2012 to 20th Century Fox, and director Ridley Scott and Steve Zaillian were named as producers.
 This project never came to fruition due to the acquisition of 21st Century Fox by Disney.
 In July 2018, AMC announced LaToya Morgan would be adapting Wool for the network as a series.
 The series was later moved to Apple TV+.
 In May 2021, press releases were sent out stating that Graham Yost would write the series, Morten Tyldum would serve as director, and Rebecca Ferguson would star and serve as executive producer.
 Howey, Remi Aubuchon, Nina Jack, and Ingrid Escajeda also serve as executive producers.
 In August 2021, Tim Robbins joined the cast.
 Filming of the first season took place in Hoddesdon, Hertfordshire during late 2021 until spring 2022.
 The first season was released on Apple TV+ on May 5, 2023.
 The second season premiered on November 15, 2024.
-In December 2024, the series was renewed for both a third season and a concluding fourth season.
+In December 2024, the series was renewed for both a third season, released on July 3, 2026, and a concluding fourth season.